Last Updated on November 25, 2021

 In the UK, pregnant women are told to avoid liver products altogether, and not just pate (source: NHS).

-Pregnant women should avoid pâté because it’s one of the foods with a higher risk of listeria contamination.
+Pregnant women should avoid pâté because it’s one of the foods with a higher risk of contamination.
 Listeria can survive and grow under refrigeration and tends to prefer high moisture, low acidity conditions (source: PubMed).

 This is what makes pâté a perfect product for listeria to grow in, and is why it’s best avoided during pregnancy.